Last updated on August 8th, 2019 at 02:34 pm

 Ba Na Hill

 Ba Na Hill is the supposed #1 attraction near Danang – it is located in the Mountains west of Danang.
-It leverages its founding by the French in 1919 heavily, however, I have to warn you that it is just a glorified European/Japanese set that caters to wedding photography and locals.
+It leverages its founding by the French in 1919 heavily, however, I have to warn you that all of the buildings are from this century and caters to wedding photography and locals.

-We booked a day tour via our hotel and it cost 850,000 dong (39 USD), including the entry tickets and the buffet lunch.
+We booked a day tour via our hotel and it cost 850,000 dong (39 USD) in 2016, including the entry tickets and the buffet lunch.
 We have to pay extra (70,000 dong per person) to visit the Garden of Love, which offers a stunning view of the region, along with some temples and pseudo-roman architectures.